adobe-type-tools/afdko/docs/CIDKeyedUFOGuide.md

                   'postscriptStemSnapV': [28, 50, 60]}}]
 ```

+#### Note: If you only require one set of values for hinting data it should be provided in the fontinfo.plist as described in the [UFO Specification](https://unifiedfontobject.org/versions/ufo3/fontinfo.plist/#postscript-specific-data)

 ### FDArraySelect groups in groups.plist

-In addition to the lib.plist keys there must be a groups.plist file
+If `com.adobe.type.postscriptFDArray` is defined then there must be a groups.plist file
 containing one group for each FontDict in `com.adobe.type.postscriptFDArray`.
 Each group must be named in the following format